How it began

 Peter Rattray, who took over from Peter Kisch as senior partner of the firm, remained in that position until his retirement from active practice in 1984.

 In 1968, a branch of the firm was re-opened in Pretoria by Johan Lamprecht.

 In 1976 DM Kisch & Co., Patent and Trade Mark Agents, became a partnership of attorneys and in 1979 it incorporated and changed its name to DM Kisch Inc, with Peter Rattray as the first Chairman of the Board.

 On Rattray’s retirement, he was succeeded by Dux Truter.
-Subsequent Chairmen were Johan Lamprecht, Reinhard le Roux and Derek Momberg.
-Adelhart Krűger is the current Chairman of the Board of KISCH IP.
+Subsequent Chairmen were Johan Lamprecht, Reinhard le Roux, Derek Momberg and Adelhart Krüger.
+At van Rooy is the current Chair of the Board of KISCH IP.

 KISCH IP Today

 In 2015 DM Kisch Inc. re-branded as KISCH IP.
-Today, the KISCH IP group of companies consists of DM Kisch Inc., Kisch Africa Inc., Kisch IP Consulting (Pty) Ltd and Kisch & Associates.
-KISCH IP’s vision is to be the most respected IP Law firm in South Africa and the rest of Africa.
-We continue to be known for the specialist capabilities and expertise of our 17 skilled partners and more than 110 dedicated support staff, activities across Africa, and worldwide representation via a network of dedicated agents.
-We have offices in Saint Hellier, Jersey Channel Islands, Johannesburg, Pretoria, and a satellite office in Cape Town.
+Today the KISCH IP group of companies consists of DM Kisch Inc., Kisch Africa Inc., and Kisch Global Ltd. Our vision is to be the most respected IP Law firm in South Africa and Africa.
+We continue to be known for the specialist capabilities and expertise of our 16 skilled partners and dedicated support staff, activities across Africa, and worldwide representation via a network of dedicated agents.
+We have offices in Johannesburg, Pretoria, and Jersey (Channel Islands)